 Visiting Assistant Professor of LawEmail: firstname.lastname@example.org

 Eugene Mazo is an expert in the law of democracy.
-He writes about constitutional law, election law, and foreign affairs law, and he teaches classes in those areas in addition to first-year courses in contracts, torts, and civil procedure.
+He writes about election law, constitutional law, and legislation, and he teaches classes in those areas in addition to first-year courses in contracts, torts, and civil procedure.
 Professor Mazo’s research focuses on the regulation of the political process, democratic development, and constitutional design.
-He is the editor (with Joshua A. Douglas) of Election Law Stories, which is being published by Foundation Press in 2015.
+He is the editor (with Joshua A. Douglas) of Election Law Stories, which is being published by Foundation Press in 2016.
 Prior to teaching, Professor Mazo founded Parker & Mazo, an appellate law firm that focused on counseling clients in California and in Washington, D.C., on complex litigation matters.
 He also worked for Skadden Arps Slate Meagher & Flom and Cleary Gottlieb Steen & Hamilton and served as the general counsel of a small company in Silicon Valley.